spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/connecting-a-code-repository.md

 If you specified a code repository in the Onboarding Questionnaire, we connected it to your Staging environment during the initial setup.
 To connect a code repository to another environment, follow this document.

 Note that we are only supporting the Cloud variants of the repositories listed below.
-To connect the On-Premises repository, please check the documentation of your git respository provider on how the repository can be mirrored to one of the providers listed below.
+To connect the On-Premises repository, check the documentation of your git repository provider about mirroring the repository to one of the following providers.

 {% endinfo_block %}